kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Fix coupon discount when editing order from admin
 * Fix wrong product price after adding another product to existing order from admin
 * Fix my-account page endpoints in secondary language with pages set to "Display as translated"

-= 4.5.0 =
-* Add "get_post_metadata" hook to filter Woocommerce product data
-* Added function in troubleshooting page to fix broken variations
-* Fixed DB error when saving a variation with specific steps
-* Fix refreshing of status icon when ATE Job of updated content is synced
-* Fix few notices when removing a Elementor widget and refresh page
-* Fetch ATE translations from WCML Product Translation Tab
-* Fix warning when adding comment to product
-* Fixed wrong price calculation when adding product to new order on backend
-* Fixed bookings counter on admin bookings listing page
-* Fixed stock quantity not synchronized to translation when creating it
-* Fixed notice when saving translation
-* Fixed translated attributes via ATE/Translation service not connected to translated product
-* Fix not translated "On Hold" email subject after returning order from "Processing"
-* Remove unneded $_SESSION variables on checkout page
-* Fix PHP notice `Notice: Only variables should be passed by reference`
-* Implemented dependency check for minimum compatible versions of required WPML plugins
-* Fixed default variation not pre-selected on front-end for translated product with non latin attribute in default language
-* Fix cannot change currency with "wcml_client_currency" filter
-* Fixed not valid API key when trying manually update exchange rates
-* WooCommerce Variation Swatches and Photos compatibility to translate attributes
-* Fix related product displays in all languages
-* Added compatibility with Yikes Custom Product Tabs